 REMEMBER: Use this Ideas at your Own Risk!

-First of All: the Redline-Weber K-731 Kit, which is designed to install a Weber carburetor on the Subaru EA82 carbureted Engines, comes with a Progressive Weber 32/36 Carb, an Air Filter Box plus its element, a Throttle Cable Bracket, some Gaskets and a two plate Adaptor, which consists on one Lower plate designed to be mounted directly to the intake manifold, and one upper plate, designed to be mounted over that first plate; this last one will have the studs which are intended to Hold the Weber Carb in place; and needs the Gaskets inbetween...
+First of All: the Redline-Weber K-731 Kit, which is designed to install a Weber carburetor on the Subaru EA82 carbureted Engines, came with a Progressive Weber 32/36 Carb, an Air Filter Box plus its element, a Throttle Cable Bracket, some Gaskets and a two plate Adapter, which consists on one Lower plate designed to be mounted directly to the intake manifold, and one upper plate, designed to be mounted over that first plate; this last one will have the studs which are intended to Hold the Weber Carb in place; and needs the Gaskets inbetween ...
 Also it comes with a bag with different screws.

 There are many different Weber Carburetors' Designs on the market, however the two models used more often on Subaru Engines, are those who features two Barrels.